-Step 1: Prepare ground for DIY raised garden beds.
+Step 1: Prepare ground for wood garden beds.

-Before you get started building your DIY raised garden beds using cedar boards, you need to make sure the ground is ready.
-This is an important step because it will make the rest of the DIY garden beds much easier if you get this right.
+Before you get started building your cedar garden beds, you need to make sure the ground is ready.
+This is an important step because it will make the rest of the building much easier if you get this right.

 - Level out uneven ground